Samreay/Samreay/_posts/blog/2019-07-21-siefberlin.md

 ---

 After the Lindau Nobel Laureate Meeting all the Australian delegates packed up shop, jumped on a train and headed to Berlin.
-It was time for our industry tour.
+It was time for our industry tour, [courtesy of the Science and Industry Endowment Fund in Australia](https://sief.org.au/csiro-gift/promotion-of-science/).

 There's one main takeaway here, its that actually providing proper funding to research has some amazing benefits.